Financial Aid Guide: How to Apply For Financial Aid

 You’ll have to submit a completed FAFSA to get your piece of the pie.
 The FAFSA and CSS Profile are both available on October 1 of your senior year in high school.
 When you’re applying to a private college, you may also be asked to submit the CSS PROFILE.
 Around 400 colleges use the CSS PROFILE.
 At those schools, the CSS PROFILE is used in addition to the FAFSA.

-In many cases, you will need to consider loans to fund your education.
+In most cases, students must take out some loans to fund their college education.
 Loans are not necessarily a bad thing.
 It’s more about how much you borrow.
-As a rule of thumb, you should not borrow more than the amount you expect to earn in your first job after graduation.
+As a rule of thumb, you should not borrow more than the amount you expect to earn in your first job after graduation, or for the more conservative borrowers don't borrow more than half of what you expect to earn in your first year.

 What type of financial aid is available to pay for college?